Georg von Hantelmann

-Leutnant Georg von Hantelmann (9 October 1898 – 7 September 1924) was a German fighter ace credited with winning 25 victories during World War I. It was notable that these victories included three opposing aces shot down within the same week in September 1918-David Putnam, Maurice Boyau, and Joseph Wehner.
+Georg von Hantelmann (9 October 1898 – 7 September 1924) was a German fighter ace credited with winning 25 victories during World War I. It was notable that these victories included three opposing aces shot down within the same week in September 1918-David Putnam, Maurice Boyau, and Joseph Wehner.

 Early life and service

 Georg von Hantelmann was born into a minor Junker family on 9 October 1898.
 He was born in Rokietnice, Kingdom of Prussia, the German Empire (present day Rokietnica, Poland).
 He was the eldest son.
 He joined the army in 1916.
 He was commissioned as a Leutnant on 15 June 1917 before he transferred to aerial service with the Luftstreitkräfte.